hardened-user/ZDM/README.md

 ----------------
 EN:

-Some modules trebuesyat explicitly enable.
+Some modules need to be explicitly enabled.
 These include such scripts that require additional configuration and / or software installation in the system.

 RU: